Call for Scores 2019:

 - original works by the composer, not arrangements of another composer’s work

-- for solo piano – works with additional or alternative instrumentation (including electronics) will not be considered
+- for solo flute or flute and piano (C Flute only – later volumes will address alto flute, etc).
+Works with additional or alternative instrumentation (including electronics) will not be considered

 - under 10 minutes in duration

-- published by the composer him-/herself OR submitted with the written approval of the publisher
+- published by the composer themself OR submitted with the written approval of the publisher

 Submissions may be excerpted movements from a larger multi-movement work, so long as they can stand alone in performance.
 Some preference may be shown to these submissions because of the potential they have to spur greater interest in the composer’s broader body of work for the instrument.